 12 Best Fish for a 10 Gallon Tank

 A 10 gallon tank is perfect for beginners.
 Here are the best fish that thrive in small aquariums.
+Remember to properly acclimate any new fish.

 Quick Guide